mbtissot/recursive-determinant-calculator/README.md

 If you want to see the sub-matrices, open the 'determinant_functions.py' file, and uncomment the `print` statement on line 35.

-Also, if you, for some reason wants to use this code to compute your determinants, you should change the matrix first, by uncommenting the 'matrix_to_calculate' and changing it as you wish.
+Also, if you, for some reason, wants to use this code to compute your determinants, you should change the matrix first, by uncommenting the 'matrix_to_calculate' and changing it as you wish.

 ## Running the code